Ghost of Lion Castle: Plot summary

-Ghost of Lion Castle is a solo scenario, including solo combat rules, and is intended for a low-level character.
-The player character investigates a castle shaped like a vast lion.
+Ghost of Lion Castle is an adventure scenario intended for a single low-level player character.
+It also includes rules for solo combat, in which the character explores a castle in the shape of an enormous lion.

-Ghost of Lion Castle is a Basic D&D adventure that can be played in a few solitary hours, in which the player can be heir to the great wizard Sargon whose ghost haunts Lion Castle.
-The player can use one of six provided magic-user or elf characters or one of the player's own player characters, limited to the modified spells listed and to third-level experience.
-The player gets maps of the main walls and hallways of Lion Castle, printed on three of the cover's six panels.
-With twelve days' rations when the character reaches the outer wall, the character still must be crafty enough to fight through wandering monsters and deadly traps to gain Sargon's blessing.
+Ghost of Lion Castle is a Basic D&D adventure that can be played in a few hours, in which the solitary character can be heir to the wizard Sargon who haunts Lion Castle as a ghost.
+The player can choose between six pre-generated magic-user or elf characters or use their own player character of third level or lower.
+Either way, the character can only use the modified spells listed in the adventure.
+The player has access to the maps of the main interior of Lion Castle, which are printed on three of the six panels of the cover.
+The character has rations for only twelve days upon reaching the outer wall, and must prevail against wandering monsters and deadly traps to receive a blessing from Sargon.

 This adventure is intended for one player only, who makes all of the choices and enjoys all of the rewards.
 A mighty wizard once lived in Lion Castle, but he is a ghost now, haunting those halls, and waiting for an heir.
 It is said that he is a great cat that sits upon the northern grasslands, waiting to pounce on adventurers just like the player characters.